docutils/docutils/sandbox/html4strict/README.txt

 The full usage text can be obtained with the ``--help`` option.

-For an example of programmatic use, see rst2html_strict.py_.
+For an example of programmatic use, see `<tools/rst2html_strict.py>`_.

 Implementation
 ==============

-The `writer module`_ subclasses the ``html4css1.Writer`` and ``html4css1.HTMLTranslator`` classes.
+The writer module subclasses the ``html4css1.Writer`` and ``html4css1.HTMLTranslator`` classes.
 Some methods are overwritten to remove deprecated HTML constructs or hard coded formatting.

-The `html4css2.css`_ style sheet extends the standard layout for CSS2-conforming Html browsers.
+The html4css2.css style sheet extends the standard layout for CSS2-conforming Html browsers.